natiqali14/Dynamic-Array-in-C/README.md

 # Dynamic Array in C

 ## Overview
-This project provides a simple implementation of a dynamic array in C that can be used for any type of object.
+This project provides a simple implementation of a C++ STL Vector in C that can be used for any type of object.
 It uses macros and `void*` pointers to achieve genericity.

 ## Features
 - Dynamic resizing: Array automatically resizes itself when capacity is reached.